 2) 1943 jeep

 There are two main exhibits in the WWII Museum.
 The first is the Road to Berlin, which traces the path of the Allied troops in the European theater from its beginnings in North Africa.
-I knew almost nothing about the campaign in North Africa against Nazi general Erwin Rommel.
-It’s disturbing to realize how close the Allies came to losing the war.
+You’ll learn all about the campaign in North Africa against Nazi general Erwin Rommel, and it’s disturbing to realize how close the Allies came to losing the war.

 Antique jeeps aside, I loved how the museum recreates the actual path that the Allies took, so you feel like you are tracing their steps through North Africa, Italy, and Germany.
 More museums should take this interactive approach.
 There’s a reason the WWII Museum is ranked the 2nd best museum in the world on Tripadvisor, y’all!